Koha-Community/kohadocs/source/administration.rst

 -  In 'Total current on-site checkouts allowed' enter the total number of items patrons can have checked out on site at a time (:ref:`OnSiteCheckouts` needs to be set to 'Enable')

+-  In 'Maximum total holds allowed (count)' enter the total number of pending holds patrons can have at the same time.

 -  Control where patrons can place holds from using the 'Hold Policy' menu